Dar Bouazza

-Dar Bouazza (دار بو عزة) is a municipality in Nouaceur Province, Casablanca-Settat, Morocco.
+Dar Bouazza (دار بو عزة), also known as Tamaris, is a municipality in Nouaceur Province, Casablanca-Settat, Morocco.
 It is a rapidly growing suburb of Casablanca located about 20 km west of that city.
 Dar Bouazza covers an area of 48.36 km^{2} and recorded a population of 302,970 in the 2024 Moroccan census.

 Geography

 Dar Bouazza is located on the Chaouia plain on Morocco's Atlantic coast.
 It adjoins the Atlantic Ocean to the north, the city of Casablanca to the east, the rural commune of Ouled Azzouz to the south, and Berrechid Province to the west.
 It consists of two neighbourhoods: Tamaris to the west, where the beaches and municipal headquarters are located; and Errahma to the east, site of the new town currently under construction.

 Dar Bouazza is well known in Morocco for its beautiful beaches.
 In the 1940s, the Jaquier family built the first seaside resort in the area, lending their name to Jack Beach in the process.

 The wetlands or dayas of Dar Bouazza are located on the coast near the border with Casablanca and are the last of their kind remaining in the Casablanca area.
 Since 2011, 177 species of birds have been recorded in the wetlands, which are threatened by dumping and nearby construction.

 The intermittent Wadi Merzeg flows through the municipality.